 Crowns generally last for 10 years or more, particularly if you practice good oral hygiene and take care of them.
 Brush and floss your crown daily, just as you do with your other natural teeth.
 Remember, the crown might not be as strong as your natural teeth, so try not to use your teeth for any purposes such as opening or cutting things.

-For more information on repairing a damaged smile with dental crowns, schedule an appointment with Nordel Crossing Dental Centre, one of the best dentists in North Delta BC today.
+For more information on repairing a damaged smile with dental crowns, schedule an appointment with Nordel Crossing Dental Centre, one of the Professional Dentist in North Delta BC today.